ibm-cloud-docs/account/billing-faq.md

 {: #BCI-invoice}
 {: faq}

 Business Continuity Insurance is insurance that protects you from illegitimate charges against your servers.
-You can request this insurance through [{{site.data.keyword.Bluemix_notm}} Cloud Sales](https://www.ibm.com/solutions/cloud?contactmodule){: external} to avoid overage charges if a documented network attack occurs against a covered server. {{site.data.keyword.Bluemix_notm}} credits back any overages incurred on the affected server.
+You can request this insurance through [{{site.data.keyword.cloud_notm}} Cloud Sales](https://www.ibm.com/solutions/cloud?contactmodule){: external} to avoid overage charges if a documented network attack occurs against a covered server. {{site.data.keyword.cloud_notm}} credits back any overages incurred on the affected server.

-To receive the credits for illegitimate charges against your servers, contact [{{site.data.keyword.Bluemix_notm}} Support](/unifiedsupport/supportcenter){: external} and open a support case.
+To receive the credits for illegitimate charges against your servers, contact [{{site.data.keyword.cloud_notm}} Support](/unifiedsupport/supportcenter){: external} and open a support case.

 ## What's the difference between promo codes and feature codes?
 {: #promo-feature-codes}
 {: faq}

-Promo codes are for Pay-As-You-Go and Subscription accounts and give you limited-time credits toward your account and {{site.data.keyword.Bluemix_notm}} products.
+Promo codes are for Pay-As-You-Go and Subscription accounts and give you limited-time credits toward your account and {{site.data.keyword.cloud_notm}} products.
 The codes are typically short phrases, like `PROMO200`.
 For more information about promo codes, see [Managing promotions](/docs/account?topic=account-applying-promo-codes).

 Feature codes provide enhancements for an account, such as an unlimited number of organizations or creating a trial account.
 Feature codes are typically provided for online courses and certain events, such as educational sessions or conference workshops.
 They're typically random alphanumeric codes, like `a1b2c3def456`.
 For more information about feature codes, see [Applying feature codes](/docs/account?topic=account-codes).